Optimal treatment assignment rules under capacity constraints: Empirical application

 \section{Empirical application}

-We illustrate our methods using data from \citet{angrist2006long} continued from Example \ref{eg:ABK}.\footnote{For the replication dataset of the original article, see \citet{angristReplicationDataLongterm2019}.} As outcome variables, \citet{angrist2006long} use the test scores in language and math.
+We illustrate our methods using data from \citet{angrist2006long} continued from Example \ref{eg:ABK}.\footnote{For the replication dataset of the original article, see \citet{angristReplicationDataLongterm2019Am.Econ.Assoc.}.} As outcome variables, \citet{angrist2006long} use the test scores in language and math.
 Since the estimation results are similar between these two, we use math scores as the outcome variable for illustration.
 We focus on the case where the observed test scores are censored at the tenth percentiles of the test score distribution among test-takers (denoted by $\tau$), in line with the original article, to address selection issues.
 In addition to the test scores, we observe treatment status, as well as age and sex as covariates.
 The sample includes 3,541 individuals overall, with 1,788 girls and 1,753 boys.
 Ages range from 10 to 17 with mean 12.7 and standard deviation 1.3.
 The maximum likelihood estimates are summarized in Table \ref{table:MLE}.

-We then hypothetically treat the marginal distribution of the covariates in the observed sample as that of the target population, and compute both the plug-in and the ex-post Bayes rules as described in the previous section.
+We then hypothetically treat the marginal distribution of the covariates in the observed sample as that of the target population, and compute both the plug-in and the Bayesian rules as described in the previous section.
 In this example, the planner's utility function is given by:

 where

 Note that this is slightly different from the utility function in the previous section as the outcome variable is censored at $\tau\neq0$.
 In what follows, we focus on $\varepsilon=3.5$ and $\lambda=0,1$.
 We consider the case where we can assign vouchers for 50\% of the target population.